kodecocodes/i9t/uikit-dynamics/uikit-dynamics.markdown

 }
 ```

-When the pan gesture begins, the sticky behavior is shut off so the animations don't interfere with the movement.
-The offset of where the user tapped is recorded and used during the gesture when the location is changed.
+When the pan gesture begins, the sticky behavior is shut off so the animations won't interfere with the movement.
+It records the offset of where the user tapped and uses it during the gesture when the location changes.
 The metadata view's location is updated in the `.Changed` case.
-The calculations done on the location x & y limit the movement of the metadata view to inside the container view.
+The calculations done on the location _x_ and _y_ limit the movement of metadata view to inside of the container view.

 Build and run the application.
-The metadata box is now draggable thanks to the pan gesture recognizer, but it just stays where you put it, because the sticky behavior is not enabled.
+The metadata box is now draggable, thanks to the pan gesture recognizer, but it just stays where you put it.
+Seems the sticky behavior is not enabled.

 Go back into the `pan` method and add the following case, before the `default:` case:

 ```swift
 case .Cancelled, .Ended: